googlemaen/developthememory/PrivacyPolicy.md

 ### Privacy Policy
-We respects your privacy.
+"Develop The Memory" respects your privacy.
 This Privacy Policy is intended to inform you about how we handle your information.

 ### Information We Do Not Collect
 - We do not collect, store, or share any personal data through our application.